streamlink/streamlink/docs/cli.rst

     Attempts to load plugins from these directories.
     Multiple directories can be used by separating them with a semicolon (;)

-.. cmdoption:: --stream-types types, --stream-priority types

-    A comma-delimited list of stream types to allow.
-The order will be used to separate streams when there are multiple streams with the same name and different stream types.
-Default is ``rtmp,hls,hds,http,akamaihd``

-.. cmdoption:: --stream-sorting-excludes streams

-    Fine tune best/worst synonyms by excluding unwanted streams.
-Uses a filter expression in the format ``[operator]<value>``.
-For example the filter ``>480p`` will exclude streams ranked higher than '480p'.
-Valid operators are ``>``, ``>=``, ``<`` and ``<=``.
-If no operator is specified then equality is tested.

-    Multiple filters can be used by separating each expression with a comma.
-For example ``>480p,>mobile_medium`` will exclude streams from two quality types.

 .. cmdoption:: --jtv-cookie cookie, --twitch-cookie cookie